collabscore/documents/devdoc/annotations.md

 ### Linking with XML encodings

 The form of the body is similar to that of the target.
+The value is the id of an element.

 ```json
 {